sklintyg/webcert/devops/openshift/INSTALL.md

 	SAKERHETSTJANST_WS_KEY_MANAGER_PASSWORD: <value>
 	SAKERHETSTJANST_WS_TRUSTSTORE_PASSWORD: <value>

 Open _&lt;env>/configmap-vars.yaml_ and replace `<value>` with expected values.
 You may also update the names of keystore/truststore files as well as their type (JKS or PKCS12).
+Also see working example from [webcert-test-configmap-envvar](https://raw.githubusercontent.com/sklintyg/webcert/develop/devops/openshift/test/configmap-vars.yaml).

 	SPRING_PROFILES_ACTIVE: <value>